Research News - September / October 2021 #5

 • Ulsi TOTAComparaisons des conditions de vie de population côtières (mers adriatiques et ionienne) et de montagne, de l'antiquité tardive au début de la période ottomane", CIHAM, 08/11/2021

-• Myriam SIEGWARTInsecticide Resistance", PSH, 15/12/2021
+• Myriam SIEGWARTInsecticide resistance", PSH, 15/12/2021

 Research projects

-Generic call for projects ANR 2022
+ANR 2022 generic call for projects

 The submission site